Latest News and Events

 The Park, that entertains millions annually, first opened for guests in 1981.

-Following an extensive site selection process by the Park’s developers, Maple (Vaughan) was finally chosen as the ideal location, due to its close proximity to Toronto and 400 series highways.
+Following an extensive site selection process by the park’s developers, Taft Broadcasting Company and the Great West Life Assurance Company, Maple (Vaughan) was finally chosen as the ideal location, due to its close proximity to Toronto and 400 series highways.

-Initial construction of the Park commenced in April, 1979.
-During construction, Canadian companies partnered on the preliminary design and engineering of this massive project that involved 12 architectural and engineering firms and over 700 trades people.
-The Park sits on a 379 acre plot, 300 of which are currently developed.
+Initial construction of the park commenced in April, 1979.
+During construction, Canadian companies partnered on the preliminary design and engineering of this massive project that involved 12 architectural and engineering firms and more than 700 trades people.

-Two years later, on May 23, 1981, Canada’s Wonderland was officially opened by then Premier of Ontario, William Davis, during a spectacular ceremony that included 10,000 helium balloons, 13 parachutists, 350 white doves, a pipe band and 4 children representing the Arctic, Pacific, Atlantic, and Great Lakes regions of Canada.
+Two years later, Canada’s Wonderland was officially opened on May 23, 1981 by then Premier of Ontario, William Davis, during a spectacular ceremony that included 10,000 helium balloons, 13 parachutists, 350 white doves, a pipe band and four children representing the Arctic, Pacific, Atlantic, and Great Lakes regions of Canada.

-On 14 May 2006, it was announced that Cedar Fair Entertainment Co. was interested in acquiring Canada's Wonderland.
-The acquisition was completed on 30 June 2006.
-As a result, in early January 2007 the Park referred back to its original name, "Canada's Wonderland".
+On May 14, 2006, it was announced that Cedar Fair Entertainment Co. was interested in acquiring Canada's Wonderland.
+The acquisition was completed on June 30, 2006.
+As a result, in early January 2007 the park reverted back to its original name, "Canada's Wonderland.”

 Cedar Fair's dedication to providing the best in family entertainment and guest service has kept guests coming back year after year.
-Today, with eleven amusement parks, four water parks, and one indoor water park, Cedar Fair is one of the largest and most successful amusement park operators in the world.
+Today, with 11 amusement parks, four outdoor water parks, an indoor water park and resort accommodations, Cedar Fair is one of the largest and most successful amusement park operators in the world.

-In 1983, Wonderland built the Kingswood Music Theatre, a state of the art 15,000 seat amphitheatre that has played host to many of music’s major artists.
-Currently, Kingswood hosts multiple Cultural Festivals throughout the season, featuring world renowned acts from across the globe.
+In 1983, Wonderland built the Kingswood Music Theatre, a state-of-the-art 15,000 seat amphitheatre that has played host to many of the music industry’s major artists.

-And most notably, throughout the Park’s first quarter century of operation, Wonderland has introduced some of North America’s most popular ride attractions, including such favourites as Flight Deck, The Fly, Drop Tower, The Bat, Skyrider, Vortex, Psyclone and Silver Streak.
-Behemoth, which premiered in 2008, set the stage for thrills with a climb to a height of 230 feet (70.1M), followed by an adrenaline pumping 75 degree drop with speeds reaching 125 kilometers per hour in 3.9 seconds, and a track length of over 5,300 feet (1,616M).
+And most notably, throughout the park’s first quarter century of operation, Wonderland introduced some of North America’s most popular ride attractions, including such favourites as Flight Deck, The Fly, Drop Tower, The Bat, Skyrider (1985-2014), Vortex, Psyclone and Silver Streak.
+Behemoth premiered in 2008 and set the stage for big coaster thrills with a climb to a height of 230 feet (70.1m), followed by an adrenaline pumping 75-degree drop with speeds reaching 125 km/h in 3.9 seconds, and a track length of over 5,300 feet (1,616m).

 2014 set the stage for a thrilling new interactive 4-D dark ride inside the depths of Wonder Mountain, with the introduction of Wonder Mountain’s Guardian.
 Riders experience stunning 3D effects overlaid with 4-D elements, encountering mythical creatures on a quest that culminates in an ultimate battle with a heart stopping finale that will shock thrill seekers of all ages!

-In 2016, Canada’s Wonderland took guests to new heights with the addition of two new rides that captured the imagination of both families, and thrill-seekers, as they took flight in an interactive flying experience with Skyhawk and Flying Eagles.
-Skyhawk riders take control of their own cockpit, showcasing their flying abilities as they maneuver through 360 degree turns, and challenge themselves to engage in multiple inversions at 135 feet in the air.
-Flying Eagles thrills little pilots and will quickly become a family favourite for parents and children alike.
-These two-person planes will glide 28 feet above the ground and allow each rider to control their flight and ride experience.
+In 2016, Canada’s Wonderland took guests to new heights with the introduction of Skyhawk and Flying Eagles.
+Skyhawk riders take control of their own cockpit, showcasing their flying abilities as they maneuver through 360 degree turns, and challenge themselves to engage in multiple inversions 135 feet up in the air.
+Little pilots can have their own interactive adventure on Flying Eagles as they glide 28 feet above the ground.

-In 2018 season promises more thrills and family fun, with the addition of two new rides and a Splash Island expansion.
-Lumberjack will take guests for a thrilling ride on two swinging axe pendulums, propelling them into the sky with their feet dangling through 360 degree loops.
-With inversions reaching up to 75 feet high, Lumberjack will give riders the sensation of an inverted coaster loop!
-The all-new Flying Canoes will be an interactive family ride that will allow riders to control their journey of flight in two-person canoes.
-And children will get more water play with the expansion of Splash Island kiddie pool in our water park and the addition of new interactive spray features.
+The 2018 season saw the addition of two new rides and Lakeside Lagoon, an expansion area in the water park.
+Lumberjack took guests for a thrilling ride on two swinging axe pendulums, propelling them into the sky with their feet dangling through 360 degree loops.
+Flying Canoes is an interactive family ride that allows riders to control their journey of flight with the push of a button.
+And in Lakeside Lagoon, children enjoy a kiddie pool with interactive spray features and family slides.

 - 1981 - Park Opens